metator/application/README.md

 ###What about export?###
 That is important too.
 If you imported it, you need to be able to export it.
 An export from within the application should be a substitute for backing up the database.
 If you export all data from within the app, then delete your database, importing it back in should restore you to a working state with no data loss.
 Exports & backups should be synonymous.

+#Performance Tuning
+It dumps user uploaded images for products into `./data/images`.
+By default, this is served through the front controller, but I've symlinked it from `./public/images` so that we're not involving PHP to serve these images, I just let the web server handle the caching & serving of these images.
+Ensure your server is set to follow symlinks for the `./public` directory to get this speed boost.